sudiptarathi2020/sudiptarathi2020/README.md

-# Hello, I'm Sudipta Rathi! 👋
+# Hello, I'm Sudipta Singha Rathi! 👋

 ## About Me
 I'm a passionate software developer with a keen interest in web development, machine learning, and open-source contributions.
 I love to explore new technologies and continuously improve my skills.